DerIngo/DockerOneLoginApacheSample/version9/README.md

 # DockerOneLoginApacheSample
-Sample App for a Apache based Reverse Proxy with OneLogin for authentication TBD: and authorization<br>
+Sample App for a Apache based Reverse Proxy with OneLogin for authentication.
-UPDATE: The authorization can not be done this way, because OneLogin does not provide application roles.

 ## Version 9
 Three networks: